rawo/10xbadger/.ai/auth-spec.md

 ### 1.1 Authentication Flow Overview

-The application implements a hybrid authentication model where:
+The application implements a standard email/password authentication model where:
 - **Unauthenticated users** are redirected to `/login` for all protected routes
 - **Authenticated users** have seamless access to application features
-- **Google Workspace SSO** is the primary authentication method (domain-restricted)
+- **Email/password** is the authentication method with email verification
+- **Password recovery** available via email reset links
 - **Session management** uses Supabase Auth with httpOnly cookies

 ### 1.2 Page Structure